Trademark Application in Turkey

 2. Can foreigners register a trademark in Turkey?

 Yes.
 Any foreign individual or foreign company can register a trademark in Turkey under exactly the same conditions as Turkish citizens, with full national treatment under the Paris Convention.
 The only requirement is that foreign applicants without a residence or business in Turkey must appoint a registered Turkish trademark attorney to act on their behalf.
-We are a registered trademark attorney and we give services to foreigners.
+We are a registered trademark attorney, and we provide services to foreigners.

 3. How much does it cost to register a trademark in Turkey?